simeononsecurity/Adobe-Reader-DC-STIG-Script/README.md

 - [Adobe Reader Pro DC Classic V1R3](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_Adobe_Acrobat_Pro_DC_Continuous_V1R2_STIG.zip)

+## Download the script:

+You may download the script from the [GitHub Repository](https://github.com/simeononsecurity/Adobe-Reader-DC-STIG-Script)

 ## How to run the script

 **The script may be launched from the extracted GitHub download like this:**